-Andrew H. Weaver (Ph.D., M.Phil., Yale University; B.Mus., Rice University), ordinary professor, head of musicology, and assistant dean of undergraduate studies.
+Andrew H. Weaver (Ph.D., M.Phil., Yale University; B.Mus., Rice University), ordinary professor, and head of musicology.
 A specialist in music of the seventeenth and nineteenth centuries, particularly in Austria, Germany, and Italy, he has also published on music of the Renaissance.
 Specific research interests include sacred music, patronage studies, monarchical representation, music and politics, seventeenth-century Italian opera, the Romantic Lied and song cycle (especially Schumann), and the German orchestral tradition (especially Mendelssohn and Richard Strauss).
 Undergirding all of his research is a concern with musical meaning; regardless of the topic, he engages the music directly, using a variety of methodologies to open works up hermeneutically and offer scholars, performers, and listeners a new understanding of both familiar and unfamiliar repertoires.
 His approaches have included placing music into its political, cultural, liturgical, and/or aesthetic contexts, performing close analyses of music and text, exploring intertextualities among artworks of varying media, and adapting contemporary literary theory to music.

 Prof. Weaver is the author of Sacred Music as Public Image for Holy Roman Emperor Ferdinand III: Representing the Counter-Reformation Monarch at the End of the Thirty Years' War (Ashgate, 2012) as well as the editor of the forthcoming volume A Companion to Music at the Habsburg Courts in the Sixteenth and Seventeenth Centuries (Brill).
 He has also edited scholarly editions of seventeenth-century music, including Motets by Emperor Ferdinand III and Other Musicians from the Habsburg Court, 1637–1657, Collegium Musicum: Yale University, second series 18 (A-R Editions, 2012); Giovanni Felice Sances, Motetti a 2, 3, 4, e cinque voci (1642), Recent Researches in the Music of the Baroque Era 148 (A-R Editions, 2008); and works by Antonio Bertali, Giovanni Valentini, and Pietro Verdina in the Web Library of Seventeenth-Century Music (http://www.sscm-wlscm.org).
 His publications also include articles in the Journal of Musicology, Journal of the Royal Musical Association, Journal of Musicological Research, Music & Letters, Journal of Seventeenth-Century Music, Schütz-Jahrbuch, Early Music, and Nineteenth-Century Music Review, in addition to a number of book chapters, encyclopedia entries, and reviews.
 His current projects include an examination of aspects of narrative in Schumann’s songs and song cycles, as well as an exploration of the diplomatic function of a sacred music print dedicated to Ferdinand III in 1648.